Lasting Power of Attorney

-Loss of mental capacity – No one wants to think it will happen to them or their loved ones, but if it does the problems it can create can be heartbreaking and worrying for all concerned.
+No one wants to think about what would happen to them or loved ones if they were to have an accident or suffer from an illness that resulted in loss of mental capacity preventing them from making their own decisions.
+However, if that happened, the problems it can create can be heartbreaking and worrying for all concerned.

 Naturally you may be concerned at the prospect of your Attorneys being able to access your monies and interfere in your affairs but in reality you remain in control.

-We offer fixed fees on one Lasting Power of Attorney (either Property and Financial Affairs or Health and Welfare) at £350 plus VAT, both Lasting Power of Attorney for one person at £500 plus VAT and for couples, all four Lasting Powers of Attorney for £800 plus VAT.
-A Court Registration Fee of £110 is required in addition to our fees.
+We will always ensure you are fully aware of all costs involved and your solicitor will explain these to you.
+We offer fixed fees on one Lasting Power of Attorney (either Property and Financial Affairs or Health and Welfare) at £450 plus VAT, both Lasting Power of Attorney for one person at £600 plus VAT and for couples, all four Lasting Powers of Attorney for £800 plus VAT.
+A Court Registration Fee of £82 is required in addition to our fees.
 However this Court Registration Fee is subject to income and could be less or reduced to nil if on certain benefits.

 The standard charges awarded by the Court for a Deputyship Application are £950.00 plus VAT together with a Court fee of £385.00.
 A solicitor will discuss this with you are the outset of any enquiry.
 More information on our fees and disbursements can be found by clicking here: